-- 12.38.
-It has been demonstrated here that with the valid 1990 Definitive Map Modification Order to register byways open to all traffic the exceptions under subsections 67(3)(a) & (6) of the 2006 NERC Act are therefore met and public MPV rights are not automatically extinguished. - 12.39.
-Furthermore, the route in question, C to E, is shown in the 1855 Rogiet Enclosure Award documents which specifically created roads by an enactment this means that under subsection 67(2)(c) of the 2006 NERC Act public MPV rights are not extinguished.

-- 12.40.
-The 2006 NERC Act states that if any one or more of the exceptions are met under subsection 67(2) then public mechanically propelled vehicle rights are not extinguished. - 12.41.
+- 12.39.
+It has been demonstrated here that with the valid 1990 Definitive Map Modification Order to register byways open to all traffic the exceptions under subsections 67(3)(a) & (6) of the 2006 NERC Act are therefore met and public MPV rights are not automatically extinguished. - 12.40.
+Furthermore, the route in question, C to E, is shown in the 1855 Rogiet Enclosure Award documents which specifically created roads by an enactment this means that under subsection 67(2)(c) of the 2006 NERC Act public MPV rights are not extinguished. - 12.41.
+The 2006 NERC Act states that if any one or more of the exceptions are met under subsection 67(2) then public mechanically propelled vehicle rights are not extinguished. - 12.42.
 This assessment clarifies that the 2006 NERC Act does not remove public vehicular rights.
-Furthermore, on the basis of the balance of probabilities under the Wildlife and Countryside Act 1981 section 53(3) all the available historical documents exist.
+Furthermore, on the basis of the balance of probabilities under the Wildlife and Countryside Act 1981 section 53(3) all the available historical documents investigated confirms that public vehicular rights do exist.